DevExpress/testcafe/docs/articles/documentation/concepts/browsers.md

 ### Use Emulation in Headless Mode

-You can combine both device emulation and headless mode.
+You can combine device emulation and headless mode.

 ```sh
 testcafe "chrome:headless:emulation:device=iphone X;cdpPort=9223" tests/sample-fixture.js